lancopku/DynamicKD/README.md

 ## Train Teacher Model

 Using the provided `scripts/train_teacher.sh` script to train corresponding teacher model like BERT-base and BERT-large on the target datasets.
+Note that the teacher and student performance on some small datasets may different from the reported numbers in the paper due to the randomness.

 ## Dynamic Teacher Adoption
 See `scripts/teacher.sh` and `dynamic_teacher.py` for details.